xdg_wm_base

 slide_x1

-Move along the x axis until unconstrained
+move along the x axis until unconstrained

 Slide the surface along the x axis until it is no longer constrained.